 9. For zinc and vitamin B12 consider meat, and also include dairy, eggs and shellfish.

 Although many of the foods listed above, can offer many benefits for most healthy people, they may be considered a problem for at-risk groups.

 These groups would include anyone that has a family history of hypothyroidism or those already showing signs of hypothyroidism and also, women who may be close to menopause.

 Now the foods that help improve hypothyroidism.
-Natural increase of the essential minerals assist the thyroid gland to function it’s best.
+The natural increase of the essential minerals assists the thyroid gland to function it’s best.
 Then it is ready to produce the hormones your body needs:

 1. Foods that are rich in the amino acid tyrosine.
 Turkey and chicken breast and fish.
 Yogurt and low-fat milk, lentils, almonds, sesame seeds.
 Lima beans, pumpkin seeds, bananas, and avocados.